zanerock/cloudsite/site/docs/getting-started/authentication.md

 ### Create a dedicated email address (optional)

-If you are using cloudsite for your own websites, it's fine to use your personal email address for the root account.
+If you are using Cloudsite for your own websites, it's fine to use your personal email address for the root account.
 If you're setting things up for a company, you'll want to create an email alias or that can be assigned (and potentially re-assigned later) to the root account manager.
 E.g.: 'awsroot@your-domain.com'.

 - [Create an email alias in Google Workspace.](https://apps.google.com/supportwidget/articlehome?hl=en&article_url=https%3A%2F%2Fsupport.google.com%2Fa%2Fanswer%2F33327%3Fhl%3Den&assistant_event=welcome&assistant_id=usermasterbot&product_context=33327&product_name=UnuFlow&trigger_context=a)
 - [Create an email alias in Microsoft Outlook.](https://support.microsoft.com/en-us/office/add-or-remove-an-email-alias-in-outlook-com-459b1989-356d-40fa-a689-8f285b13f1f2)